floresj/gae/README.md

     }
 ```

-2. Implement `Entity` interface.
+2.Implement `Entity` interface.
 It's up to you how and what values to use for your `datastore.Key`
 ```go

 func (d Dog) Key(ctx context.Context) *datastore.Key {